Eily14sia/nodetrial-1/README.md

 3. userRoutes for creating a user and deactivating/deleting a user.

 -------In Progress-------
-1. UpdateSave API's
+1. UpdateSave API's (DONE)
-2. Log Data not yet applied but already created a table for that
+2. Log Data not yet applied but already created a table for that (DONE)